UT-GlobalSeismology/DSMsynTI-mpi/README.md

 # Authorship and copyright of software

-This software was written and improved, and is copyrighted (C), by the members of the Global Seismology Group of the University of Tokyo from 1994 to present.
+This software was written and improved, and is copyrighted &copy;, by the members of the Global Seismology Group of the University of Tokyo from 1994 to present.

 # License